lephare-photoz/lephare/docs/getting_started.rst

     input_table=Table.read(f"{lp.LEPHAREDIR}/examples/COSMOS.in",format="ascii")
     # In the next command output is an astropy.table.Table object with the results
     output,_ = lp.process(config, input_table)
+    # One can then inspect, for instance, the first 5 lines of output
+    output[:5]

 This will take over ten minutes to run.
 To check that everything was successful,